Zeroshi/Cerbi-CerbiStream/README.md

     }
 }

-## Fluid API Structure
-Method	                            Description	                            Example Usage LogEventAsync(message, level)	    Logs a general event	                await logger.LogEventAsync("Something happened", LogLevel.Information);
-SendApplicationLogAsync(...)
-Sends structured logs with metadata	    await logger.SendApplicationLogAsync("User logged in", "AuthController.Login", LogLevel.Info);
-LogPerformanceAsync(event, time)	Tracks execution time of tasks	        await logger.LogPerformanceAsync("DB Query", 320);

-## Advanced Configuration (Optional)
+🛠️ Advanced Configuration

-If you need more control, you can pass additional configurations.
+If you need more control, you can configure CerbiStream dynamically.

 var config = new CerbiStreamOptions();
 config.SetQueue("Kafka", "kafka://broker-url", "app-logs");